Canadian Organic Vegetable Improvement (CANOVI)

 - 1) selection of a long-storing orange Nantes-type carrot with excellent flavour and early vigor;

-- 2) continuation and expansion of farmer-initiated breeding of an early-maturing, blocky, red bell pepper; and
+- 3) farmer-initiated breeding and commercialization of an early-maturing, blocky, red bell pepper

-These plant breeding projects provide examples of universities, NGOs, and farmer groups can collaborate to facilitate decentralized plant breeding approaches that address regional and crop-specific gaps in seed systems for sustainable agriculture.
+These projects represent collaboration among universities, NGOs, and farmer groups to facilitate decentralized plant breeding approaches that address regional and crop-specific gaps in seed systems for sustainable agriculture.